 Along with more detached ethnographic observations, one easily discerns severe social problems here—not least poverty, and not just the role of the church.
 Urban Chinese observing rural Chinese ritual may be beset by similar, prescriptive, responses—which will be secondary for foreign fieldworkers, more entranced by the persistence, perhaps exoticism, of religious practice there.
 That’s partly why study of the practices of “primitive” ethnic minorities are so fashionable.

 De Martino’s work, though focused on religion, makes a successor to Carlo Levi’s 1945 book Christ stopped at Eboli, and even James Agee’s 1941 Let us now praise famous men, with the photos by Walker Evans.
 Accounts like these are a world away from the idealizing of peasant communities often implied in Chinese cultural studies.
 But both types have their own agendas.
-Meanwhile, brave Chinese journalists have blazed a trail, with village surveys like those for Anhui, and a substantial body of work on the famines around 1960—on which more soon.
+Meanwhile, brave Chinese journalists have blazed a trail, with village surveys like those for Anhui, and a substantial body of work on the famines around 1960.

 We may contrast the anthropology/ethnography of religion with pious insiders’ views of religion.
 Of course a participant or “believer’s” own account will be important material.
 But if in the description the ethnographer promotes her own “belief”, that is dangerous: more like propaganda.
 Empathy is to be desired, evangelism to be avoided.
 Good histories of Christianity or Islam are unlikely to come from the standpoint of proponents for such beliefs.